wragge/dfat-documents-web/_volumes/volume-7-1944/19-conference-of-australian-and-new-zealand-ministers.md

 On paragraph 35 the New Zealand delegation supported the general principle but felt that they did not have enough experienced officers available to enable them to participate in the proposed course of action.
 The Committee accordingly recommends that the paragraph read as follows:-

-'It is submitted further that the two Governments inform the United Kingdom Government that Australia is prepared to make available a number of experienced officers and is prepared to institute immediately &amp;c., &amp;c., &amp;c.'
+'It is submitted further that the two Governments inform the United Kingdom Government that Australia is prepared to make available a number of experienced officers and is prepared to institute immediately &c., &c., &c.'
 Paragraph 36 was agreed to.

 It was agreed to refer paragraph 37, sub-paragraphs (i) and (ii) to the conference.
 It was agreed that sub-paragraph (iii) be omitted.
 The New Zealand delegation made a strong point of their desire to retain all present British interests and sovereignty in the Pacific and on subparagraph (i) they expressed the view that if Australia wished to take over the administration of the Solomon Islands that would become a matter for mutual arrangement between the Australian and the United Kingdom Governments.